Woman walking along a rocky coastal path, featured on apraxia-informed OT services homepage

 R I S E

 We believe real growth happens in real life—at the grocery store, in the kitchen, on the hiking trail—and in your community.
-Our naturalistic, person-centered approach meets your loved one where they thrive (not where they’re expected to “perform”).
+Our naturalistic, person-centered approach focuses on supports for your loved one where they thrive (not where they’re expected to “perform”).
 We don’t want them to simply go through the motions.
 We want them to build confidence, autonomy, and practical life skills that carry over into everyday life and support meaningful participation at home, in relationships, and throughout their community.

 That’s the Sunrise way.